JTCyberTech/Cybersecurity-Home-Labs/Exam/CompTIA/CySA+/Jason Dion OBJ 1.3.md

 - Logs from reverse proxy:
   - Can be analyzed for indicators of attack or compromise (malicious code in HTTP request header/URLs)

+#

+# Web Application Firewall (WAF)

+- Firewall designed to protect software running on web servers and their backend databases from code injection and DoS attack.
+- Prevent web-based exploits and vulnerabilities like SQLi, XMLi, Cross-site scripting (XSS) attacks.